 - 1850s (late) Became acquainted with John.
-D. Rockefeller, a commission agent with Hewitt and Tuttle for the Harkness grain company. - 1861 Daughter Carrie died at age three. - 1862 With brother-in-law Barney York, founded Flagler and York Salt Company, a salt mining and production business, in Saginaw, Michigan. - The end of the Civil War caused a drop in the demand for salt.
-Flagler and York Salt Company collapsed, leaving Flagler in heavy debt.Flagler returned to Bellevue.
+D. Rockefeller, a commission agent with Hewitt and Tuttle. - 1861 Daughter Carrie died at age three. - 1862 With brother-in-law Barney York, founded Flagler and York Salt Company, a salt mining and production business, in Saginaw, Michigan. - 1865 The end of the Civil War caused a drop in the demand for salt.
+Flagler and York Salt Company collapsed, leaving Flagler in heavy debt.
+Flagler returned to Bellevue.
 Cleveland had become the center of the oil refining industry in America. - 1866 Moved to Cleveland, Ohio and reentered the grain business as a commission merchant. - 1867 Needing capital for his nascent oil business, J. D. Rockefeller approached Flagler who obtained \$100,000 from Steven Harkness, half-brother of Dan Harkness.
-Rockefeller, Andrews and Flagler partnership formed with Flagler in control of Harkness' interest. - On January 10, Rockefeller, Andrews and Flagler emerged as a joint-stock corporation named Standard Oil.Son, Harry Harkness, born December 2. - 1872 Standard Oil led the American oil refining industry, producing 10,000 barrels per day.
+Rockefeller, Andrews and Flagler partnership formed with Flagler in control of Harkness' interest. - 1870 On January 10, Rockefeller, Andrews and Flagler emerged as a joint-stock corporation named Standard Oil.
+Son, Harry Harkness, born December 2. - 1872 Standard Oil led the American oil refining industry, producing 10,000 barrels per day. - 1877 Standard Oil moved its headquarters to New York City.